 Lab members should be proactive about discussing their progress with me.
 The amount of time that individual lab members will need for one-on-one meetings with me will vary dramatically based on their research progress, stage of training, and career development goals.
 While I strive to make myself available for one-on-one meetings whenever needed, my availability does vary throughout the year.
 Making an appointment is the best way to ensure you will get my undivided attention, but impromptu meetings are also a good option for getting rapid feedback or sharing exciting results.
 At times that I am traveling or more involved with teaching, I urge lab members to take advantage of their peers and the scientific literature.
 This lead time will sharpen your perspectives and goals for your project, making our one-on-one meetings much more productive.

 Lab Notebooks.
 Lab notebooks should be updated regularly, as experiments are performed (not weeks or months later).
 I am very flexible as to the type of notebook that is used – handwritten or typed, bound or in a 3-ring binder, even electronic formats are all acceptable.
 I am also okay with multiple types of organization for lab notebooks.
 However, the lab notebook should be accessible, legible, clear, and inclusive of all methods that are needed to repeat the same experiment or to find the product (strains, data, etc) of the experiment.
-Lab notebooks are the property of the lab and therefore the University.
-Normally lab notebooks should not leave the lab.
-However, with COVID, the lab is performing much more virtual research, so keeping a hard copy of the notebook in the lab is more difficult.
-In place of this, electronic lab notebooks should be used whenever possible.
-The same rules apply to hard copies of lab notebooks in the lab.
+Lab notebooks are the property of the lab and therefore the University, and as such should not leave the lab.
+If you decide to use an electronic lab notebook, you should either print out the pages and store them in a notebook, and/or make sure the electronic copy is accessible to the lab.

 Lab members should also maintain and update detailed logs of their freezer strains, including all genetic constructs (original clones, recombinant intermediates, and donor strains for allelic exchange).
 Take care to indicate in your lab notebook where strains are stored, and to reference strain logs back to your lab notebook so others can take advantage of these resources once you have moved on.